trebor74hr/sqlalchemy-capture-sql/README.md

 Tested and developed on Python 3.7+SQLAlchemy 1.3, but I assume it should work on later and probably some previous versions.

+## Installation
+As usual:

+    pip install sqlalchemy-capture-sql

+## Example usage

-Some very simple examples using factory-boy classes, more to come.
+Some very simple examples using [factory-boy classes](https://factoryboy.readthedocs.io/en/stable/index.html), **more to come**.

 with **with** python statement:

+    from CaptureSqlStatements
     with CaptureSqlStatements(engine_cloud) as capture_stmts:
         # put here any calls that issue sqlalchemy commands that produce some
         # sql statements execution.